hanstanawi/nestjs-starter-template/README.md

 4. Run the database

-   Since this project uses Prisma as the ORM.
+   Since this project uses Prisma ORM.
 The Postgres database container needs to be running upon the project init to avoid any Prisma connection error.

    ```bash
    pnpm db:up